Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 The most important tip for train travel in India is simply to enjoy your Indian train travel journey!

-But regardless of destination and class the journey is an adventure.
+But regardless of the destination or the class of travel, it is the journey that is an adventure.
 You’ll meet locals, try new snacks and you can relax while the Indian countryside rolls on by.

 Enjoy the adventure of train travel in India!